dungeontiger/visualization-demo/README.md

 Visualization Demo
 =
+TODO:
+- add a python chart
+- add a template visualization
+- add steps to run locally
+- add steps to add a visualization, simple to complex
+-
 Demo that creates a visualization application.
 It can easily be expanded to include more visualizations.

 Run setup.sh to get the project ready.